-- 1. Water demands exceed available water supplies Current water demands in the study area exceed the amount of water available.
+- 1. Water demands exceed available water supplies Current water demands in the study area exceed water availability.
 All water needs cannot be fully met. - 2.
-Declining Streamflows Above and Below Enders Reservoir

-The surface water supply is depleted.
-Ground water development and conservation measures above Enders Reservoir have resulted in the subsequent depletion of the surface flows of the Frenchman River, which has reduced the amount of the Districts' natural flow water supply diverted to the irrigators in the Frenchman Unit.
-Both Irrigation Districts are dependent on Enders Reservoir to provide supplemental irrigation water.

-- Irrigation Districts Irrigation Districts may not be able to continue without supplemental storage water from Enders - Federal Investment If the irrigation districts cannot continue, repayment to the federal government and O&M of project facilities by the Districts will be jeopardized. - Groundwater Recharge Under existing project operations, there is a recharge benefit to the project area.
-Stopping district operations may harm groundwater users in the project area and possibly those outside the area. - Recreation Declining inflows lead to lower reservoir levels, which result in decreased recreation, fish and wildlife benefits at Enders Reservoir.
-If recreation benefits continue to diminish, the Nebraska Game and Parks Commission has difficulty in justifying investments in recreation facilities. - 3.
+Declining Streamflows Above and Below Enders Reservoir The surface water supply is depleted.
+Ground water development and conservation measures above Enders Reservoir have resulted in the subsequent depletion of the surface flows of the Frenchman River, reducing both the natural flow and storage water supplies available to the irrigators in the Frenchman Unit..
+The Frenchman Valley and H&RW Irrigation Districts are dependent on Enders Reservoir to provide supplemental irrigation water.
+Declining streamflows affect the following: - Irrigation Districts Irrigation Districts may not be able to continue without supplemental storage water from Enders - Federal Investment If the irrigation districts cannot continue, future payments to the federal government and O&M of project facilities by the Districts will be jeopardized. - Groundwater Recharge Under existing project operations, there is a recharge benefit to the project area.
+Stopping district operations may harm groundwater users in the project area and possibly those outside the area. - Recreation Declining inflows lead to lower reservoir levels resulting in decreased recreation, fish and wildlife benefits at Enders Reservoir.
+If recreation benefits continue to diminish, the Nebraska Game and Parks Commission may have difficulty in justifying future investments in recreation facilities. - 3.
 Compact Compliance Nebraska's consumptive use is limited to Nebraska's allocation as specified by the Republican River Compact. - 4.
 Declining groundwater levels withdrawals from the groundwater aquifer exceed groundwater recharge. - 5.
-Water quality One of the identified benefits of the Frenchman Cambridge Division with a full water supply included maintaining water quality.
-Reduced streamflows and reduced water supplies of the Frenchman Unit have resulted in negative effects on water quality in the area.
+Water quality One of the identified benefits to the Frenchman Cambridge Division with a full water supply included maintaining water quality.
+Reduced streamflows and reduced water supplies of the Frenchman Unit have resulted in negative effects on water quality for municipalities in the area.